MicrosoftDocs/power-platform/power-platform/admin/live-chat-support.md

 Follow this step-by-step guide to help you get started.

-### Create a support issue and start live chat
+### Create a support request and start live chat

-1. Navigate to the Power Platform admin center and create a support issue.
+1. Navigate to the Power Platform admin center and create a support request.
 1. Provide all relevant details to ensure our support team can assist you effectively.

    :::image type="content" source="media/live-chat-support/support-requests.png" alt-text="Screenshot that shows the Get support button under the Support requests section.":::
-1. Once your support issue is ready to be submitted, you see an option to initiate a live chat with one of our support engineers.
+1. Once your support request is ready to be submitted, you see an option to initiate a live chat with one of our support engineers.
 Toggle this option on to start your conversation immediately after you submit a support ticket.

    :::image type="content" source="media/live-chat-support/start-live-chat.png" alt-text="Screenshot that shows the Live Chat toggle to start a live chat immediately after submitting a ticket.":::